 The Utah Department of Health tracks these injuries through a voluntary program called the Student Injury Reporting System.
 The data helps schools identify problem areas, eliminate risks for injury (such as repairing broken equipment), and develop programs to reduce students' risks for injury.

-"Each year in Utah, enough students are hurt at school to fill the average elementary school classroom 143 times."
+"Each year in Utah, enough students are hurt at school to fill the average school classroom 87 times."

 Why are students injured at school?

 There are many factors that put students at risk for injuries, including:

 - Risk-taking behaviors among students

 - Lack of school personnel awareness of injury prevention

 - Lack of knowledge of appropriate safety procedures

 In Utah elementary schools (grades K-6), 923 student injuries were reported during the 2017-2018 school year.
 That's enough students to fill the average Utah elementary school classroom 38 times.
 In addition,

 - 63% of student injuries occur on the playground or playfield.